COAGADEX Is the First and Only Approved Treatment Specifically for Hereditary Factor X Deficiency

 - Pregnancy

-- Further adjustment may be needed to maintain FX:C at levels considered appropriate for the patient
+- Continue adjustment as needed to maintain FX levels appropriate for the patient and clinical response2

-- COAGADEX dosage and duration of treatment depend on the severity of the factor X deficiency, the location and extent of bleeding, and the patient’s clinical condition
+- Dose and duration of treatment depend on the severity of the factor X deficiency, location and extent of bleeding, and the patient’s clinical condition

-- See dosing instructions below.
-Base dose and frequency on individual clinical response.
+- Base dose and frequency on individual clinical response.
 Do not administer more than 60 IU/kg daily.
-Do not exceed a peak blood level of factor X of 120 IU/dL

 Age | Initial Dose | Further Management |